Melania And Barron Trump Brave Running Errands Amid Protests Around New York City

 — TRUMP USA (@MADE__USA) January 26, 2017

 Melania and Barron Trump intrigue the masses, but successfully avoid the spotlight.
 Despite her immense wealth and status, Melania isn’t considered a “socialite.”
-She puts motherhood above all else and has been described somewhat as a “homebody.”
+She puts motherhood above all else and has been described as a bit of a “homebody.”
 Melania will be at her husband’s side in Washington, D.C. when needed while she remains in New York City.

 [Featured Image by Alex Wong/Getty Images]